Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Experiments

 \subsection{Comparative Study}

-The effect that each component of Gumbel Social Transformer has on the performance of trajectory prediction is assessed by extensive experiments with various configurations.
-Moreover, we apply our models to generate trajectories of multiple agents in simulation, and investigate their capabilities to tackle the common yet nontrivial scenarios in practical robot applications.
-The scenarios include (1) human agents join in the scene at different times; (2) one robot agent meets a crowd of human agents; and (3) non-influential human agents walk randomly without purposes in the scene\footnote{Human and robot are treated as equivalent agents, which follows the setup of the crowd navigation simulation in ~\citep{chen2019crowd}.}.
+The effect that each component of Gumbel Social Transformer has on the performance of trajectory prediction is assessed by extensive comparative experiments.
+Besides ETH and UCY, crowd datasets CFF, LCAS, WILDTRACK and SYNTH are adopted from Trajnet++ to investigate how the performance of different configurations varies across datasets with different crowd densities \cite{alahi2014socially, sun20183dof, chavdarova2018wildtrack, kothari2021human}.
+Moreover, the trained models are directly applied in multi-agent simulation for generating future motion of robot and human agents.
+The quality of the generated motions is examined in common yet nontrivial human-robot interaction scenarios.
+The simulation is similar to the setup in~\cite{chen2019crowd, liu2020decentralized}, where holonomic kinematics are used for both robot and human agents, and the displacements of the generated trajectories are action inputs to each agent.

-\textbf{Partially or Fully Observed Pedestrians.} Though we only evaluate AOE and FOE on fully observed pedestrians, we see significant improvements by encoding the motion of fully observed pedestrians with other partially observed pedestrians.
-Table \ref{table:parametric_study} shows $11.0/7.8\%$ improvement on AOE/FOE when the model takes as input partially observed pedestrians over the fully observed ones.
-The trajectories of partially observed pedestrians create a complete picture of pedestrian interaction during the observation period, and thus provides an unbiased input for encoding socially aware pedestrian features.
-The importance of partially observed pedestrians is illustrated in Figure~\ref{fig:comparative}~(a), where a robot agent and a fully observed human agent walk against each other.
-The second human agent appears 1.6 seconds (4 time steps) later and starts approaching other agents.
-The top of Figure~\ref{fig:comparative}~(a) shows the case when both the robot and the fully observed human ignore the partially observed one.
-In contrast, the bottom of Figure~\ref{fig:comparative}~(a) illustrates that both agents deviate from the original path to dodge the partially observed human.
+\textbf{Partially or fully detected Pedestrians.} Fig. \ref{fig:partial_vs_full} reports that under most sparsity configurations, trajectory prediction is improved among all datasets by considering partially detected pedestrians.
+We reason that trajectories of partially detected pedestrians create a complete picture of pedestrian interaction during the observation period, and thus provides an unbiased input for encoding socially aware pedestrian features.
+The importance of partially detected pedestrians is illustrated in Fig.~\ref{fig:comparative}~(a), where a robot agent and a fully detected human agent walk against each other.
+The second human agent appears 1.6 seconds (4 time steps) later and then starts approaching other agents.
+The top of Fig.~\ref{fig:comparative}~(a) shows the case when both the robot and the fully detected human ignore the partially detected one.
+In contrast, the bottom of Fig.~\ref{fig:comparative}~(a) illustrates that both agents deviate from the original path to dodge the partially detected human.